-- ▶ Six general contractor companies were asked about their initiatives related to the areas identified in the Sustainable Procurement Standards (explanatory notes) - ▶ All six companies were implementing initiatives in the areas of Compliance with Laws and Regulations, Information Security, Crisis Management and Business Continuity Plan - ▶ All six companies had essentially no issues in the area of Safe and Healthy Working Environment - ▶ However, in the areas detailed below, there were instances where initiatives were not being implemented and where improvement is needed - $\boldsymbol{\cdot}$ Respect for Human Rights in Business Activities - · Respect for Human Rights Related to Labor - · Establishment of Business Ethics - · Ensuring Quality - · Consideration for the Environment - With regard to those initiatives found to be lacking, we will discuss improvement measures and work to make improvements with construction companies. - This questionnaire was aimed at construction companies, but in the future, we will expand this to other industries to better grasp their respective situations.
+- ► Six general contractor companies were asked about their initiatives related to the areas identified in the Sustainable Procurement Standards (explanatory notes) - ▶ All six companies were implementing initiatives in the areas of Compliance with Laws and Regulations, Information Security, Crisis Management and Business Continuity Plan - ▶ All six companies had essentially no issues in the area of Safe and Healthy Working Environment - ▶ However, in the areas detailed below, there were instances where initiatives were not being implemented and where improvement is needed - · Respect for Human Rights in Business Activities - · Respect for Human Rights Related to Labor - \cdot Establishment of Business Ethics - Ensuring Quality - · Consideration for the Environment - · With regard to those initiatives found to be lacking, we will discuss improvement measures and work to make improvements with construction companies. - · In fiscal 2022, we carried out a questionnaire with six building operation and management contractors and conducted on-site inspections at two companies' operation sites.